 And what can be more flavoursome than a witchy wine tasting.
 Siobhan, who is an illustrator, creator and wine witch will be doing ‘di-vin-ation’ with a tarot inspired wine tasting.
 You can also grab some themed greeting cards made by the maker.

-And for those looking for spiritual guidance, Kalem Turner is there to help.
-Offering card and palmistry readings, Kalem uses divination and their intuition to advise visitors on matter of love, career, money, homelife and more.
-It’s first come first served, so just turn up and see what destiny has in store for you.
+And for those looking for spiritual guidance, Kalem is there to help.
+Offering palmistry and tarot card readings, Kalem uses divination and their intuition to advise visitors on matters of love, career, money, homelife and more.
+It’s first come first served, so just turn up and see what destiny has in store for you in the upstairs stall.

-Leith Witchcraft Market is the perfect spot to celebrate the harvest, mark the start of autumn leading up to Halloween, feed your curiosity or just join an inclusive, wholesome community full of kind people.
+Leith Witchcraft Market is the perfect spot to celebrate the past year, mark the lead up to the Winter Solstice, feed your curiosity or just join an inclusive, wholesome community full of kind people.
 Supporting local businesses and artists is at the heart of what they do, and the market is usually on regularly.
-If you can’t make it in September, you can head down on October 22 and 23 or on December 10.
+Not to worry: if you can’t make it in December, you can also head down there next year.